What does a doula DO-la?

 I teach Birthing From Within childbirth ed classes and Comfort & Coping

 I can't really talk about birth without talking about nervous systems.
 Giving birth is a full body experience.
-Evolutionarily, it makes sense that humans cannot and will not continue in labor if they do not feel safe.
-Our nervous systems will inevitably sync up and that gives me the chance to help you down-regulate.
+Evolutionarily, it makes sense that humans cannot and will not labor if they do not feel safe, settled, and supported.
+Thousands of years ago, you needed to hold your baby in until there were no predators around.
+Now, people often give birth in hospitals and your body does not know the difference between a tiger and that pesky resident who isn't listening to you (even if your brain does).

 As a doula, I work hard to make sure that my own nervous system is regulated as fuck.
 I take my own somatic work incredibly seriously.
 I have pre- and post-birth rituals.
 I go to solo therapy and couples therapy.
 I practice yoga.
 I see an acupuncturist at least once a month (and more after a difficult birth).
 What does that mean?
 When I walk into your birth, you do not need to worry about me.
 I am coming in settled.
 Fed and rested.
 I can be a calming presence to you, to your partner, AND to the medical team.
 I am known for taking deep, audible breaths during births as a small way to regulate myself and those around me.